Double Degree Programmes with College of Humanities and Sciences

 • Architecture and Landscape Architecture students will read DTK1234A instead of DTK1234.

 • Students who have polytechnic diplomas that are accredited to their CDE major may be exempted from this course.
-If their home Faculty is CDE, they do not need to read this module if they withdraw from the DDP and transfer to CHS.
+If their home Faculty is CDE, they do not need to read this course if they withdraw from the DDP and transfer to CHS.

 Data Literacy Data Literacy